sportiduino/sportiduino/README.md

 ## Reporting Issues and Asking for Help

-Issues and possible improvements can be posted to our public Ticket system.
+Issues and possible improvements can be posted to our [issue](https://github.com/alexandervolikov/sportiduino/issues).
 Please make sure you provide all relevant information about your problem or idea.

 ## Contributing